 It will be a healthy kick for his charity, The Tiger Woods Foundation, as tickets will most likely sell out and the tournament will get much more exposure than normal.
 A smart move by Tiger to maximise the return.
-The field will be star studded with names like Johnson, Speith, Reed, Watson, Fowler, Matsuyama and Stenson all rumoured to be playing alongside Tiger.
-The next question will be what clubs will he be playing?
-Aftyer Rory moving towards Taylormade last weekend, I wonder what Tiger will do?
+The field will be star studded with names like Johnson, Speith, Reed, Fleetwood, Fowler, Matsuyama, Thomas, Rose and Stenson all playing alongside Tiger.

 There were few that could compare with Tiger’s hunger for wins during his glory days.
 So few in fact that the professional golfing ranks seemed scared by his presence in any tournament they were playing in.
 Through many interviews pro’s would often say “It all depends what Tiger shoots out there.”
 Nothing could be more accurate.
 The tournaments were Tigers to take.